Nuitka/Nuitka-website/doc/posts/nuitka-release-063.rst

 <https://nuitka.net>`__.
 It is the extremely compatible Python compiler,
 `"download now" </doc/download.html>`_.

-This has a focus on organisational improvements.
+This has a focus on organizational improvements.
 With more and more people joining Nuitka, normal developers as well as many GSoC 2019 students, the main focus was to open up the development tools and processes, and to improve documentation.